BomieWall/Spring-AutoAi/README.md

 ## Project Introduction

-Spring-AutoAi is a lightweight, general-purpose AI framework based on Java/Spring.
-With minimal configuration, it quickly transforms your traditional Spring-based systems into intelligent AI Agent systems.
+Spring AutoAi is a lightweight general artificial intelligence framework based on Java/Spring.
+Through minimalist configuration, it can quickly transform your traditional Spring system into an intelligent system with an AI brain, enabling it to have autonomous planning and reasoning capabilities.
+Especially with its powerful tool execution capability, it can not only autonomously call backend interfaces but also achieve control over frontend pages.

 ### Core Features